-- Faculty Recognition Award for Exceptional Achievement in Research and Creative Activity ($5000), University of Oklahoma Vice President for Research, Fall 2012.
+- Exceptional Achievements in Research Recognition Program ($5000), University of Oklahoma Vice President for Research, 2012.

 - Honors Research Assistant Program ($900), University of Oklahoma Honors College, Fall 2012, for student assistance with an article on the use of scriptures across religious lines in colonial India.

 - Honors Research Assistant Program ($600), University of Oklahoma Honors College, Fall 2011, for student assistance with a textbook chapter on boundaries and interactions between religious groups.

 - Honors Research Assistant Program ($600), University of Oklahoma Honors College, Spring 2011, for student assistance with an encyclopedia article and textbook chapter on Islamic theology.